kurenn/ruby-dojo/docs/flow-control.md

 As you can see we are not reducing the `number_of_persons` variable, therefore the `while` loop will never be able to finish.
 This is what is called an infinite loop, and it commonly ends up consuming all the memory assigned.

+## Exercises

+Remember we have provided a repository with a bunch of exercises for you to complete.
+You can find it [here](https://github.com/kurenn/ruby-exercises)

+You can finde them under `/ruby-exercises/Module1/flow-control`.

 ## Additional Resources

 + [Understanding Ruby Blocks](https://www.rubyguides.com/2016/02/ruby-procs-and-lambdas/#Understanding_Ruby_Blocks)